Invertible functions on non-archimedean symmetric spaces: Concluding remarks

 Ehud de Shalit in \cite{DeShalit01} Section 3.1 postulated four conditions $\mathfrak{A}, \mathfrak{B}, \mathfrak{C}, \mathfrak{D}$ for what he calls harmonic $k$-cochains on $\mathcal{BT}$.
 These conditions spezialized to $k=1$ are essentially our conditions (A), (B), (C) from \ref{subsection.Conditions-for-varphi-in-A(BT)}.
 Grosso modo, de Shalit's $\mathfrak{B}$ corresponds to (B), $\mathfrak{C}$ to (C) and $\mathfrak{D}$ to (A), while $\mathfrak{A}$ is a special case of (A).

 In fact, the relationship with de Shalit's work is as follows.
 Suppose that $\mathrm{char}(K) = 0$, and consider the diagram

 where \enquote{$\mathrm{res}$} is de Shalit's residue mapping.
 Its commutativity follows for $u = \ell_{H,H'}$ from Corollary 7.6 and Theorem 8.2 of \cite{DeShalit01} (along with the explanations given there, and our description of $P(u)$), and may be verified for general $u$ by approximating.
 Hence the van der Put transform $P$ yields a concrete description of the residue mapping on logarithmic 1-forms.
+On the other hand, in characteristic $p$ the van der Put transform is finer than \enquote{$\mathop{d\log}$}, as the latter kills all $p$-powers.

 Now suppose that $\mathrm{char}(K) = p > 0$, and that moreover $r=2$.
 Then $\mathcal{BT}$ is the Bruhat-Tits tree $\mathcal{T}$, and the residue mapping

 (see \cite{Gekeler96} 1.8) is such that the diagram analogous with \eqref{Eq.Relation-with-de-Shalits-work-and-this-article-for-char-K-0}